 You also gain visibility and detailed insights which can help to find and eliminate bottlenecks.
 Once these are addressed, you can improve your support team’s performance levels.

 Of course, there are some support inquiries that will either take time to respond to or will need to be escalated.
 These are the more complex issues.
 With support automation, you can immediately close tickets where a customer has not responded after a designated time frame.
-If the customer comes back and wants to address the issue again, the Capacity platform will quickly re-open the support ticket and assign the right priority level.
+If the customer returns at a later date, the Capacity platform will quickly re-open the support ticket and assign the right priority level.

 With our digital devices, AI, ML, and the Internet of Things, the world has become a much smaller place.
 It is crucial for companies to adapt and improve upon their current technologies to meet the needs of the modern customer.

 If the human support team isn’t operating seamlessly, it can lead to business stagnation and a decrease in customer loyalty.
-Who wants to get in touch with a company if they know they will have to hold for an hour, and once an agent is on the line, is of little help?
+Who wants to contact a company they know will leave them hold for an hour, and once an agent is available, be of little help?

 In order for your human employees to reach their long-term objectives, they need support automation to simplify redundant tasks and microprocesses.
 In the world of big data, there is more to manage, and humans can’t do it alone.